mayfan/maynara.com/src/pages/blog/2019-11-17-yoshelf-groceries.md

           With Information Architecture being an integral part of a customer’s experience of a website, I conducted a card sorting exercise using a sample inventory of YoShelf’s products.
-My main finding from this was that it was necessary to have two ways of searching for a product:
+My main finding was that it is necessary to have two ways of browsing for a product:

           1. By product category (e.g. Bakery, Vegetables)

           2. By lifestyle (e.g. Low-Carb, Gluten-Free)
   - backgroundColor: '#E2E2E2'
     column:
       - content: '![](/img/cardsorting.jpg)'
       - content: >-
-          During a **Card Sorting** session, participants are asked to organise topics/products from the shop inventory into categories that make sense to them which could help us label these groups making the content more accessible and easy to find.
-This would be crucial to create categories on the website.
+          During a **card sorting** session, participants were asked to organise products from the shop inventory into categories.
+This would later on help me label these groups making all products more accessible and easy to find on the website.

           **Insights:**